samiralam/rules-compendium/docs/dmg/7-treasure/index.md

 >### Magic Items for Starting Characters
 >
->If you’re starting a campaign for characters above level 1, the [Player’s Handbook](/sources/dnd/phb-2024) offers [suggestions](/sources/dnd/phb-2024/creating-a-character#StartingEquipmentatHigherLevels) for how many magic items such characters should start with and the rarity of those items.
+>If you're starting a campaign for characters above level 1, the [Player's Handbook](/sources/dnd/phb-2024) offers [suggestions](/sources/dnd/phb-2024/creating-a-character#StartingEquipmentatHigherLevels) for how many magic items such characters should start with and the rarity of those items.
 Consider these approaches to determining the items each character receives:
 >
 >**DM Choice:** Choose items for each character using your own judgment.
 >
 >**Player Choice:** Let the players choose whatever items they want, within the specified rarity.
 >
 >**Random Determination:** Use the tables at the end of this chapter to randomly determine starting items.
 Use the [Arcana tables](/sources/dnd/dmg-2024/random-magic-items#ArcanaTables) for Sorcerers, Warlocks, and Wizards.
 Use the [Armaments tables](/sources/dnd/dmg-2024/random-magic-items#ArmamentsTables) for Barbarians, Fighters, Paladins, and Rangers.
 Use the [Implements tables](/sources/dnd/dmg-2024/random-magic-items#ImplementsTables) for Bards, Monks, and Rogues.
 Use the [Relics tables](/sources/dnd/dmg-2024/random-magic-items#RelicsTables) for Clerics and Druids.
 Feel free to vary the tables you use to give each character a mix of useful items and to match character themes.
-For example, for a Fighter with the Eldritch Knight subclass, you might choose one item from the [Arcana tables](/sources/dnd/dmg-2024/random-magic-items#ArcanaTables) and the rest of the character’s items from the [Armaments tables](/sources/dnd/dmg-2024/random-magic-items#ArmamentsTables).
+For example, for a Fighter with the Eldritch Knight subclass, you might choose one item from the [Arcana tables](/sources/dnd/dmg-2024/random-magic-items#ArcanaTables) and the rest of the character's items from the [Armaments tables](/sources/dnd/dmg-2024/random-magic-items#ArmamentsTables).

 ### Activating a Magic Item

 It usually takes a Magic action to activate a magic item.
-The item’s user might also need to do something special.
+The item's user might also need to do something special.
 The description of each item category or individual item details how an item is activated.
 Certain items use the following rules for their activation.

 #### Command Word